 Step 3: Claim your children and other dependents

 This step estimates the amount of your Child Tax Credit and the Credit for Other Dependents for your future tax return.
 You may qualify if your income is $200,000 or less ($400,000 or less if married filing jointly).
 The Child Tax Credit is worth up to $2,000 for each qualifying child aged 16 or younger.
 The Credit for Other Dependents is worth $500 per qualifying dependent.
 Generally, if you work multiple jobs, you only want to complete step 3 on the Form W-4 for the highest paying job.

 Step 4: Other adjustments

 If you expect to receive other income, claim deductions outside of the standard deduction or want extra taxes withheld from your pay, enter it here.

 Congrats!
 You’ve made it to the finish line.
 All that’s left is to sign and date your W-4, then hand it over to your employer’s human resources department.

 Save time by using a tax withholding calculator

 Want to make your life easier?
 Use a tax withholding calculator to estimate the appropriate amount of taxes to have withheld from each paycheck.
-Once you get your results, you can just transfer the information to your new W-4 and submit the form to your employer.
+Once you get your results, you can use the information to fill out your new W-4 and submit the form to your employer.
 Each time you get paid, the money that’s withheld will be sent to the IRS on your behalf.
 By January 31st, you’ll receive a form W-2 from your employer reflecting your earnings and taxes paid for the prior year.
 This information will be used to prepare your tax return which you can DIY using a tax program like ezTaxReturn.com.